CircleRadon/Osprey/README.md

 ## Updates 📌

+[2025/4/22]🔥 Our defined metrics (Sem.
+Sim. & Sem.
+IoU) on Referring Object Classification have been adopted in [Describe Anything Model](https://arxiv.org/pdf/2504.16072) (NVIDIA & UC Berkeley).

 [2025/2/27]🔥 Our new work, [VideoRefer Suite](https://github.com/DAMO-NLP-SG/VideoRefer), has been accept to CVPR2025!
 This project focuses on video referring.

 [2024/3/29]🔥 We released [Osprey-Chat](https://huggingface.co/sunshine-lwt/Osprey-Chat-7b/tree/main) model, which exhibits better conversation and image-level understanding&reasoning capabilities.